Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 5. Core Artifacts: Backlog, Board, DoD

-6. Scrum Ceremonies (Or Lightweight Alternatives)
+6. Ceremonies (And Lightweight Alternatives)

 7. User Stories and Acceptance Criteria